Jeffery-Fu/py.scrapy/README.md

 # py.scrapy

-recording some codes in learing data scrapy
+a newbid,recoding some codes in learning data